-Figure 5.
+Figure 6.
 Map of strength of spatial interaction of Samarinda City and region surrounding in East Kalimantan Province Source: Authors calculation

-This map also shows that, the geographical location that tends to the north and east has the strength of interaction with the service centers of Samarinda City, namely, Kutai Kartanegara Regency, East Kutai Regency, Bontang City, Comment [i-[14]: What is the meaning to how far an area that is the center of grow affects and interacts with the surrounding an and Balikpapan City.
+This map also shows that, the geographical location that tends to the north and east has the strength of interaction with the service centers of Samarinda City, namely, Kutai Kartanegara Regency, East Kutai Regency, Bontang City, and Balikpapan City.
 Meanwhile, the Regency area with a geographical location in the southern part of the Province of East Kalimantan, which has the category of strength of the area of medium interaction, among others, North Penajam Paser and Paser Districts as a link by land and water to neighboring regions (South Kalimantan Province).